 Nuremberg is a lovely, quaint city that I wish I’d had more time to explore.
 The picturesque buildings in a variety of styles.
 They are colorful, timber-framed, or how about that Imperial Castle on top of the limestone rock?
 They offer a glimpse into the past with every step you take.

 Even with everything I’ve written about my visit to Nuremberg, it’s barely scratching the surface of the city.
 My visit was primarily to the old city regions and ignores much else the city has to offer.
 If you’ve got the time, be sure to explore.
+You don’t have to wonder what to do in Nuremberg.
+The answer is everything!

 But next time I visit Nuremberg, it has to be for the Christkindlesmarkt.
 It’s definitely going on My Must See list, along with a walking tour of the city’s underground!
+There are just too many things to do in Nuremberg to fit into a single day.

 All photos, as well as all opinions, are my own.